rahuljangirwork/bash-rahul/README.md

 - Removing installed dependencies
 - Uninstalling fonts
 - Removing symbolic links to configuration files
-- Deleting the `linuxtoolbox` directory
+- Deleting the `bash-rahul` directory
 - Cleaning up additional utilities like `starship`, `fzf`, and `zoxide`

 After running the script, it's recommended to restart your shell to apply the changes.